This document defines the constitution for Animal Rebellion, which is a self-organising system for Animal Rebellion teams, which:

-- Different issues require different ways of making decisions; the following ways of making decisions are to be used for the following situations:
+Different issues require different ways of making decisions; the following ways of making decisions are to be used for the following situations:

 decisions to define mandates for roles within a team or for a sub-team use the process below in #4 below, because multiple perspectives need to be integrated when distributing authority within a team into roles

-- For any of the above options, if a decision gets stuck and can’t be made any other way and there is either :
+For any of the above options, if a decision gets stuck and can’t be made any other way and there is either :

 a reason the decision needs to be made in the current meeting or if an item is being processed in its third meeting without a decision having been able to be made; then the decision can be made by simple majority vote.
 If the vote is tied, then the casting vote is made by the External Coordinator.
 If the External Coordinator isn’t present then the casting vote passes to the Internal Coordinator.
 If neither coordinators are present then one person is chosen at random to give the casting vote.

-- For more support with facilitating decision-making, ask the SOS team at firstname.lastname@example.org
+For more support with facilitating decision-making, ask the SOS team at firstname.lastname@example.org

 4. Defining Mandates for Roles within a team